 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Las Cruces, the San Pablo neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

-American households most often have a car, and regularly they have two or three.
-But households in the San Pablo neighborhood buck this trend.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the San Pablo neighborhood has a highly unusual pattern of car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 45.0% of the households here have four, five, or more cars.
 That is more cars per household than in 99.2% of the neighborhoods in the nation.

 An extraordinary 14.6% of the residents of the San Pablo neighborhood are currently enrolled in college.
 This is such a large part of life in this neighborhood that the neighborhood changes a great deal with the change of semesters and is far quieter during the summer when many students are away.